tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 ### Submission process
 The TESS GI program uses a two-phase proposal process.
 A Phase-1 proposal shall comprise the science/technical justification; proposals requesting funds need to include a budget narrative, describing in sufficient detail how the proposed funds will be used to achieve the goals outlined in the proposal.
 Only proposers whose Phase-1 proposals are accepted will be invited to submit budget proposals in Phase-2.
 It is not necessary for the PI of the Phase-2 proposal to be the science PI.
 Proposal content, including the list of investigators, must remain consistent between Phase-1 and Phase-2 proposals.
 All proposal materials will be submitted electronically.

 * All Proposers must submit their Phase-1 proposals electronically through the [Astrophysics Research Knowledgebase (ARK)/ Remote Proposal System (RPS) website](http://heasarc.gsfc.nasa.gov/ark/rps/).
-If you haven’t used ARK/RPS before, get an account now (it’s easy, but don’t wait till the last minute);
+If you haven't used ARK/RPS before, get an account now (it's easy, but don't wait till the last minute); please refer to [the ARK/RPS instructions for TESS](http://heasarc.gsfc.nasa.gov/ark/tess/help.html).

 * You must "verify" the form, and pass the checks, before you can submit your proposal.